NSS presses government on non-stun meat as schools row intensifies

 The letter comes after NSS research revealed that at least 17 councils across the UK supply non-stunned halal meat to at least 140 schools.

 This week thousands of people have signed a petition to end the supply of non-stun meat to schools in the West Yorkshire district of Kirklees after the NSS's report on the subject.
-Kirklees Council supplies non-stun meat to 42 schools.
+Kirklees Council supplies non-stun meat to at least 40 schools.

 The NSS's findings also prompted a report in The Times on Monday which revealed that schools are supplying non-stun halal without telling parents about the origins of the meat.